The members of the Boston Foundation's Investment Committee include:

 Mr. Grogan graduated with honors from Williams College, earned a Master’s degree from the Harvard Graduate School of Education, and was awarded a Bicentennial Medal from Williams College.
 He is the founder and a director of The Community Development Trust, a director of New Profit Inc., and a trustee of Brandeis University.
 He is co-author with Tony Proscio of the book, Comeback Cities.

 Prime Buchholz has served as an independent investment consultant for two decades, partnering with clients to create and extend their investment programs.
-They advise more than 260 institutional and private clients ranging from non-profits and corporate entities, to high net worth families.
-The company was founded in 1988 in Portsmouth, N.H. and today they employ over 100 investment professionals and support staff with offices in Portsmouth, Boston, and Atlanta.
+It advises more than 260 institutional and private clients ranging from non-profits and corporate entities, to high net worth families.
+The company was founded in 1988 in Portsmouth, N.H., and today it employs over 100 investment professionals and support staff with offices in Portsmouth, Boston and Atlanta.

 *Eligible for another five-year term.

 For the Boston Foundation Investment Policy, click here.